-You are fully entitled to return any item which sufficiently does not fulfil one of the 3 main criteria; satisfactory quality, fit for purpose and as described.
+You are entitled to return any item which does not adequately fulfil one of the 3 main criteria; satisfactory quality, fit for purpose and as described.
 This entitles you to a full refund.
 Digital downloads are not covered within this, but you can request to download the relevant items again and if still unsuccessful, you can request a discount.

 When it comes to online purchases, within 14 days you can request a refund completely regardless of circumstances, whether a product has contravened a core consumer rights principle or not.
 This gives you 14 days again before it has to be returned.
 For services or digital content, you have the same 14 days unless you have agreed to something else.